Bornemann and Maine host Vermont

 Burlington, Vermont; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Maine takes on Vermont after Caroline Bornemann scored 21 points in Maine’s 71-53 loss to the UMBC Retrievers.
+BOTTOM LINE: Maine visits Vermont after Caroline Bornemann scored 21 points in Maine’s 71-53 loss to the UMBC Retrievers.

-The Catamounts have gone 8-2 at home.
-Vermont ranks fifth in the America East with 21.2 defensive rebounds per game led by Bella Vito averaging 4.2.
+The Catamounts are 8-2 in home games.
+Vermont is the top team in the America East at limiting opponent scoring, giving up 54.0 points while holding opponents to 39.4% shooting.

-The Black Bears have gone 7-4 against America East opponents.
-Maine is sixth in the America East with 7.0 offensive rebounds per game led by Bornemann averaging 2.7.
+The Black Bears are 7-4 against America East opponents.
+Maine ranks ninth in the America East with 19.0 defensive rebounds per game led by Bornemann averaging 5.3.

 Vermont makes 44.7% of its shots from the field this season, which is 2.1 percentage points higher than Maine has allowed to its opponents (42.6%).
-Maine scores 6.6 more points per game (60.6) than Vermont allows (54.0).
+Maine has shot at a 42.5% clip from the field this season, 3.1 percentage points greater than the 39.4% shooting opponents of Vermont have averaged.

-The Catamounts and Black Bears square off Saturday for the first time in conference play this season.
+The Catamounts and Black Bears meet Saturday for the first time in America East play this season.

-Bornemann is scoring 12.8 points per game and averaging 7.8 rebounds for the Black Bears.
-Caroline Dotsey is averaging 12.5 points and 3.4 rebounds over the last 10 games.
+Bornemann is scoring 12.8 points per game with 7.8 rebounds and 2.2 assists for the Black Bears.
+Caroline Dotsey is averaging 12.5 points over the last 10 games.

 LAST 10 GAMES: Catamounts: 9-1, averaging 61.1 points, 29.2 rebounds, 13.4 assists, 7.4 steals and 4.7 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 45.6 points per game.